pchemguy/SQLite-ICU-MinGW/dev.md

 ICU_HOME environment variable should point to the icu4c folder, and if not set, *%ProgramFiles%\icu4c* is checked as the default location.

 **Checking environment**
-To do a quick check, run the following commands from your dev shell:
+Script [CheckEnvMSVC.bat][] checks the MSVC environment and logs the results.
+Alternatively, to do a quick manual check, run the following commands from your dev shell:

 ```batch
 rem IF ANY OF THESE COMMANDS FAIL, CHECK YOUR SETTINGS